- what language does Virgilio speak?

 When Guido blames Boniface for returning him to his “prime colpe” (Inf.
 27.71), for sending him back to the state he was in before he became a Franciscan, he effectively acknowledges that he did not truly convert.
 According to Dante’s analysis, Guido did not experience conversion, for he went backwards, not forwards.

-Petrarch, who writes of his “primo giovenile errore” (first youthful error) in the first poem of the Rerum vulgarium fragmenta and of never being able to leave “il primo alloro” (the first laurel) in Rvf 23.167, is acutely aware of the deep logic of Guido’s story, and of the way that Dante embeds conversion and its causality in a temporal process that must go forward.
+Petrarch, who writes of his “primo giovenile errore” (first youthful error) in the first poem of the Rerum vulgarium fragmenta and of never being able to leave that “primo alloro” (the first laurel) in Rvf 23.167, is acutely aware of the deep logic of Guido’s story.
+Petrarch tells a story of never going forward, of never converting.

 Petrarch dramatizes himself as the protagonist of a failed conversion, based on his inability to move forward from primo to something that comes later.
 His first sonnet, Voi ch’ascoltate, features repentance via the same unusual form of the verb (pentére) used by Guido da Montefeltro.
 In a replication of Guido’s failed logic, Petrarch places a poem of “repentance” before a lyric sequence that subsequently and repeatedly celebrates the very act for which he has “already”, in sonnet 1, declared his repentance.
 As I note in “The Self in the Labyrinth of Time”, Petrarch is replicating Guido’s time-line, “repenting” before sinning: